Thomas-More-Digital-Innovation/2223-MOBI-009-Game-voor-kinderen-met-beperking-MM/README.md

 ---

 <h2 style="color:cyan">Game demo and video</h2>
+<p>Since I cannot upload my project to Github because the file is to large, I will redirect you to my Itch.io page.</p>
 <p> <a href="https://marnik-maes.itch.io/2d-side-scroller">HERE</a> you can find my game.
 You will be redirected to my itch.io page.
 It's a marketplace for independent digital creators with a focus on independent video games.
 Of course my game is free to play</p>